soggybag/redux-todo/README.md

 **Method 2**

 Sort the existing list in state.
 Todo this you'll need create a new list and sort this since `Array.sort()` modifies the sorted array!

+### Priority

+Todos could use a priority.
+Imagine each todo item has a menu that allows you to choose: Low, Medium, Or High.
+You could use this to mark important tasks.

+To solve this problem you'll need to follow these steps:

+- Modify `TodoItem.js` by adding a new property: priority.
+- Modify `Todo.js` component to show a menu to select the priority.
+Use `<select>` tag for the menu and `<option>` tag for choice.
+You can set the value to the current priority of the todo item to show the selected priority in the menu.
+- In `actions/index.js` create a new action: `SET_PRIORITY`.
+This action should take the priority level and the index of the todo item.
+- In `todo-reducer.js` add a new case to handle the `SET_PRIORITY` action.